Hong Kong Street Food Guide

 We all left Mongkok with our tummies, eyes, and hearts full.
 We thank Vikings Luxury Buffet (http://vikings.ph), with branches at SM Mall of Asia, SM Megamall, SM Lanang Premier, Vikings Jazz Mall, SM North EDSA, SM City Marikina, SM City BF, and SM City Bacolod, for sponsoring our trip.
 We also thank AirAsia, which offers daily Manila to Hong Kong flights and vice versa, for sponsoring our trip as well.

 And if you want to experience a fantastic Food Walk in Mongkok like we did, you can book your tour at www.eatingadventures.com.
-Our food tour will not be as memorable and educational without the help of Eating Adventures team.
+Our food tour will not be as memorable and educational without the help of the Eating Adventures team.
 Booking their tour is better than DIY tours if you have an extra budget for it because, at just a little extra price, your trips will become memorable, like ours.